Academic Regulations and General Information

 Eligible courses include only true electives in the individual’s program selected from offerings by other divisions of the university.
 Courses excluded are all those taken in fulfillment of the requirements of the core curriculum and all offerings in their specific major or minor.

 College of Health Sciences students are recognized by the dean as having achieved the distinction of the dean’s list for the respective term if they: complete 12 or more credits, have a term GPA of at least 3.500 and did not receive any grades of ADW, I, UNC, U, UW, UY, WA or WF for the term.

 Grade Appeal Procedure

-If the student feels that the scoring and/or grading of an individual quiz, examination or assignment is in error, they should call it to the attention of the instructor of the course immediately upon receipt of the grade.
+If students feel that the scoring and/or grading of an individual quiz, examination or assignment is in error, they should call it to the attention of the instructor of the course immediately upon receipt of the grade.

-A student may appeal a final grade received in a course if the student believes the grade to be in error.
-The student is expected to exhaust all possibilities of resolving the problem with the instructor.
-If this does not lead to resolution, the student may initiate, in writing, a formal appeal of the grade to the chairperson of the department.
-The student’s written request must state the reason he/she believes the grade should be changed.
-The chairperson reserves the right to meet with the student and instructor separately and/or together.
-The chairperson will make a final decision regarding the grade appeal.
-The student can appeal the decision of the chairperson to the dean of the College of Health Sciences.
+Students may appeal a final grade received in a course if they believe the grade to be in error.
+Students are expected to exhaust all possibilities of resolving the problem with the instructor.
+If this does not lead to resolution, students may initiate, in writing, a formal appeal of the grade to the chairperson of the department.
+Students' written requests must state the reason they believe the grade should be changed.
+The chairperson reserves the right to meet with students and instructors separately and/or together.
+The chairperson makes the final decision regarding the grade appeal.
+Students can appeal the decision of the chairperson to the dean of the College of Health Sciences.
 No level of appeal is available beyond the dean.
-No formal request for a grade appeal is given consideration if the request is submitted later than the final day officially scheduled for the removal of incomplete grades, approximately four weeks after the beginning of the academic term immediately following the term in which the grade was assigned.
+No formal request for a grade appeal is given consideration if the request is submitted later than the deadline to appeal a grade, as indicated in the University Academic Calendar.

 Independent Study Courses